MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-office-online-server-for-sharepoint-server-2016/configure-office-online-server-for-sharepoint-server-2016.md

 A few things to check before getting started:

+- These instructions also apply to SharePoint Server 2013, however SharePoint Server 2013 cannot use the Excel Online external data connectivity and data refresh functionality in Office Online Server.

 - Install SharePoint Server 2016.
-See  [Install and configure SharePoint Server 16 Preview](http://technet.microsoft.com/library/8a911115-de8a-4cf3-9701-f5ba78fa8bfc.aspx) for guidance.
+See  [Install SharePoint Server](https://docs.microsoft.com/en-us/SharePoint/install/install) for guidance.

 - Make sure all SharePoint Server 2016 web applications use claims-based authentication.
 Office Online rendering and editing won't work on SharePoint Server 2016 web applications that use classic mode authentication.